Jordan Ikoko: Guingamp

 On 19 June 2016, Ikoko signed a three-year contract with Guingamp.
 He made his competitive debut on 12 August in the club's opening game of the Ligue 1 season, playing the full 90 minutes in a 2–2 draw against Monaco at Stade Louis II.

 On 13 August 2017, Ikoko scored an own goal in a 0–3 home defeat to Paris Saint-Germain.

 Ludogorets

 On 16 June 2019, Ikoko signed a contract with Bulgarian club Ludogorets Razgrad for a reported transfer fee of €1 million.
 He made his debut in the 2019 Bulgarian Supercup on 3 July at Vasil Levski National Stadium, playing the full 90 minutes as Ludogorets won against Lokomotiv Plovdiv.

 Pafos

 In August 2022, he joined the ranks of Cypriot team Pafos.
+On 1 July 2024, Pafos announced that Ikoko had left the club at the end of his contract.

+PAC Omonia 29M

+On 23 December 2024, PAC Omonia 29M announced the signing of Ikoko.

 International career

 Ikoko was born in France to parents of Congolese descent.
 He was a youth international for France at various levels.
 He was formally capped by the DR Congo national football team in a friendly 2–0 loss to Cameroon on 5 January 2017.
 He was also selected in DR Congo's final squad for the 2017 Africa Cup of Nations in Gabon where he played his first official match for the DR Congo national football team in 2–2 draw against Ivory Coast.